Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~matterhorn_ada/6.embed"></iframe>

-*The emotional charge of an article (measure of polarity and tone) vs the geographic distance between an event and the news source calculated by the Great-Circle distance formula [^1].
+*The emotional charge of an article (measure of polarity and tone) vs the geographic distance between an event and the news source calculated by the [Great-Circle distance formula](https://en.wikipedia.org/wiki/Great-circle_distance).
 Only a fraction (0.01%) of the all the GDELT events in the 2015-2017 period is shown here.*
 {: style="text-align: justify"}